hyperledger/indy-hipe/text/connection-protocol/README.md

   types) and denotes that the received message is a connection response.
 * `content` is anon-encrypted using the receiver's verification key sent in the connection request message.
 It includes:
     * The `did` attribute is required and is the DID created by the sender for the relationship.
-    * `verkey` is required and is the verification key created by the sender for the relationship.
+    * The `verkey` is required and is the verification key created by the sender for the relationship.

 #### Connection Established
 The connection between Alice and Bob is now established and any subsequent messages in the relationship can be